hoonzis/fluentnest/README.md

 	var typeCount = result.Aggs.GetCondSum<Car>(x => x.Name, c=>c.EngineType);
 ```

-Since all the queries are always done on the same entity type, one can case the result into typed container:
+Since all the queries are always done on the same entity type, one can also convert the result into typed container:

 ```Csharp
 var container = result.Aggs.AsContainer<Car>();